 Doenjang Jjigae: The Most Popular Korean Breakfast

 Anyway, the stew is the recipe of the day.
 Soybean paste stew, 된장찌개 (Doenjang Jjigae), is common in Korea.
 Though Koreans eat it during any meal, I most often ate it for breakfast.
 The base of the soup is doenjang, which means “soybean paste.”
 It is a very salty and earthy-tasting fermented paste that Koreans use for soups and certain sauces.
 It is traditionally made entirely of soybeans and brine.
 Modern, mass-produced versions often contain wheat.
 So, for all of you gluten-free people out there like me, you can’t just go buy any old doenjang.
 Read the labels and inform yourself before making a decision.
-I recommend Wholly Doenjang.
-This brand does not use any gluten containing ingredients.
-Jai says it takes the most authentic out of all the gluten free brands.

 It is also important to note that Doenjang is not miso.
 Many westerners make this mistake and assume they will taste the same.
 It will not taste like miso just because many people label it as “Korea’s Miso.”

 Like I stated before, though I prepared this for a morning meal, you can serve doenjang jjigae for lunch and dinner!
 Jay prefers to sip on soybean paste stew while eating samgyeopsal, Korean pork belly barbecue.
 I think I will definitely be serving this next year at my annual Chuseok Party or try it along with homemade kimchi!